 - Flat-screen TV, Playstation and Apple TV in the main lounge

-- Four spacious king-size bedrooms with ensuite bathrooms
+- Four spacious split king-size bedrooms with ensuite bathrooms

-- Two twin beds in the downstairs traditional Japanese-style tatami room with access to a separate toilet and shower room
+- A twin bed downstairs at the traditional Japanese-style tatami room with access to a separate toilet and shower room

 - Large outdoor terrace on the first floor